Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Introduction

+Despite the growing expectations for AI-generated image watermarking, existing approaches~\cite{fernandez2023stable,wen2023tree,xiong2023flexible} remain constrained by significant limitations.
+Many prior methods demonstrate resilience only against basic image distortions but fail to defend against more sophisticated adversarial threats (illustrated in \Cref{fig:overview}).
+Recent studies~\cite{an2024waves,zhao2024invisible,wu2024robustness, wu2024robustness2,wang2024sleepermark,yang2024can,kassis2025unmarker,jain2025forging,muller2025black} have further revealed that current watermarking systems exhibit notable vulnerabilities in both robustness and security, leaving them susceptible to targeted attacks.

+Security concerns the protection of watermark authenticity and resistance to forgery or misuse.
+Its goal is to guarantee that only authorized entities can embed and verify watermarks, thereby preventing adversaries from exploiting the mechanism for malicious purposes.
+Without proper security, even a robust watermark becomes unreliable; attackers could extract or replicate valid watermarks from legitimate images and reapply them to manipulated or harmful content to fabricate provenance.
+Such forgery attacks undermine trust, cause reputational damage, and amplify the credibility of misinformation.
+Secure watermarking systems, therefore, often integrate cryptographic primitives to ensure authenticity, non-repudiation, and controlled access to embedding and verification operations.

+Robustness, on the other hand, pertains to a watermark’s ability to survive intentional or unintentional alterations during an image’s lifecycle.
+These modifications may arise from common image processing operations such as compression, cropping, resizing, or noise addition, as well as from deliberate removal attacks, where adversaries regenerate images using other generative models to erase or obscure embedded watermarks.
+Robust watermarking thus ensures watermark persistence and serves as the first line of defense against such attacks, safeguarding provenance and IP integrity.

-In conclusion, these challenges and requirements define the objectives of our research: To develop watermarking methods that are robust, secure, and capable of ensuring trustworthy provenance for AI-generated images in real-world environments.
+In summary, these intertwined challenges of security and robustness define the central objective of our research: to design watermarking methods that ensure reliable, tamper-resistant, and verifiable provenance for AI-generated images under real-world adversarial conditions.